-The West Coast Screening Assessment Tool is conducted on every youth booked into YDF in order to identify youth believed to be CSEC.
+The West Coast Screening Assessment Tool is conducted on every youth booked into the YDF in order to identify youth believed to be CSEC.
+If necessary, the CSEC Field Unit conducts the assessment for youth in the community.
 CSEC youth are placed on the caseloads of specially trained probation officers.
-The officers meets with CSEC youth to discuss their current situation and make recommendations to the Court.
+The officers meet with CSEC youth to discuss their current situation and make recommendations to the Court.
 Additionally, probation officers participate in MDT meetings with attorneys, DCFAS, UC Davis counselors, youth advocates and other providers connected to these cases.
-In 2014, the Juvenile Court dedicated a docket to CSEC youth that includes support from two Juvenile Field officers and one Juvenile Court presenter.
-In 2015, Probation entered into a Memorandum of Understanding to detail the Program Interagency Protocol with the Juvenile Court, DCFAS, BHS, Public Health, the District Attorney, the Sheriff's Department, the Sacramento Police Department, Sacramento City Unified School District, SCOE, Children's Law
+In 2014, the

+Juvenile Court dedicated a docket to CSEC youth that includes support from two Juvenile Field officers and one Juvenile Court presenter.
+In 2015, Probation entered into a Memorandum of Understanding to detail the Program Interagency Protocol with the Juvenile Court, DCFAS, BHS, Public Health, the District Attorney, the Sheriff's Department, the Sacramento Police Department, Sacramento City Unified School District, SCOE, Children's Law Center, Children's Receiving Home, UC Davis CAARE Center and Another Choice Another Chance.
+The Protocol states CSEC must be;

-Center, Children's Receiving Home, UC Davis CAARE Center and Another Choice Another Chance.
-The Protocol states CSEC must be understood as child abuse and reported as such, children should not be criminalized for their sexual exploitation, responses to CSEC youth should be victim centered, trauma-informed, strength-based, developmentally appropriate, culturally competent, data and outcome driven, and in the best interest of the child.
+- understood as child abuse and reported as such; - children should not be criminalized for their sexual exploitation; - responses to CSEC youth should be victim centered, trauma-informed, strength-based, developmentally appropriate, culturally competent, data and outcome driven, and in the best interest of the child.

-Youth who were not booked into YDF, but placed on probation by the Juvenile Court, are also provided a CSEC assessment by the Juvenile Field Candidacy Assessment Unit.
-Youth identified as CSEC are supervised by the Impact Services Unit.
 Officers in this Unit ensure compliance to Senate Bill (SB) 794 and are highly trained on the topic of human trafficking, victimization and pimping, intervention strategies, harm reduction, trauma informed care, and services specific to CSEC.

-Iuvenile Justice Diversion and Treatment Program:
+Juvenile Justice Diversion and Treatment Program:

-The Juvenile Justice Diversion and Treatment Program (JDTP) is a Full Service Partnership (FSP) of the Mental Health Services Act.
+The Juvenile Justice Diversion and Treatment Program (JJDTP) is a Full Service Partnership (FSP) of the Mental Health Services Act.
 The program is a contracted FSP between BHS, Probation and River Oak Center for Children and was established to deliver integrated services to a population of youth involved with juvenile justice that have multiple complex needs cutting across service areas.
 Presently, there is capacity for up to 128 youth, with 36 of these spaces reserved for diversion.
 Diversion youth have not been adjudicated but there is a nexus between exhibited behavior and criminal conduct.
 To be eligible, youth must meet serious emotional disturbance criteria and be between the ages of 13-19 at the time of enrollment.
-Through the JJDTP, eligible youth and their families are provided with mental health screenings, assessments, intensive mental health services and FSP supports.
+Through the IJDTP, eligible youth and their families are provided with mental health screenings, assessments, intensive mental health services and FSP supports.
 Family and youth advocates complement clinical services.
 Eligible youth referred to the program are provided the opportunity to voluntarily receive intensive, evidence-based services delivered in coordination with a specialized probation officer.
 Youth referred to the program can voluntarily participate as long as clinically necessary or up to their 26th birthday.
 Program outcomes for youth include reduced psychiatric hospitalization, increased engagement in educational programs as well as reduced arrests and incarcerations.

-JJDTP program seeks to achieve the following five goals:
+JJDTP seeks to achieve the following five goals: